edenspiekermann/static-importer/README.md

 # JSON API to Static importer

-This Node.js script helps importing data a JSON API and generating files to use in a static website setup.
+This Node.js script helps importing data from a JSON API and generating files to use in a static website setup.

 ```js
 const importer = require('static-importer')({